andrewsansari/asnim.dev/content/blog/investmentschemes.md

 +++
-title = "Investement Pressure by Private Banks" draft = "true"
+title = "Designed to keep you poor: Why bank income schemes always underperform the market" date = "2022-11-08" draft = false
 +++
-Investment Pressures from a private bank

 Last week, I wanted to get an add-on credit card for my wife.
 I enquired with my relationship manager.
 Though this is possible without getting a savings account for her, my manager insisted on getting a bank account to meet their targets which I agreed to, and they sent one representative to my house to get this done.